Skip to content

 • Ensure your employees have a high ‘care-factor’ for the success of your business.
 If on the other hand they’re simply ‘phoning it in’ every day, coasting, under-performing, etc, this will all need to be addressed.
 Also make sure your team has high belief in your business.
 Belief is incredibly important, along with productivity.

-• Offer staff incentives; bonuses, a career ladder (pathways for them to elevate & grow within the business), and other perks.
+• Offer staff incentives; bonuses, and other perks.

 • Build team morale.